 Get ready to walk the last 100km of the Camino, (the final leg of the Camino Frances) which means you’ll be eligible to receive an official certificate once you arrive back at Santiago de Compostela.
 And it means you’ll walk about 10-20 miles every day.
 On day one you’ll drive to either Sarria or Portomarín (depending on where you’re staying), where you’ll settle down for the evening, mentally prepare, and try and get some rest before day one of walking.
 On day one you’ll drive to Sarria where you’ll settle down for the evening and meet your fellow pilgrims with a Welcome Mass and dinner in a local restaurant.

 Begin your hiking journey in Sarria, Spain, where you’ll see the church of Santa Marina with its pilgrim murals, and the Church of St. Saviour (Iglesia de San Salvador) with its tympanum of Christ in Majesty and Tree of Life above its doors.
 Cross the Ponte Aspera and journey down woodland paths and gravel tracks, with plenty of cafes to stop along the way.
-At the end of the day you will arrive in Portomarín for a pilgrim mass at Igrexa de San Juan (also called San Nicolas), dinner, and then back to your hotel.
+At the end of the day you will arrive in Portomarín for a pilgrim Mass at Igrexa de San Juan (also called San Nicolas), dinner, and then back to your hotel.

 Peace and Reflection Along the Path